Learning to touchtype using the Colemak layout

 Learning

 On any hard enough activity, there is a barrier, which once crossed, will make you feel happy.
 And before it sucks, really.
 The barrier is at a moment between hard to practice and enough-good to take some pleasure.
 Try playing the guitar for the first time.
-For the author, the barrier is around 20th hours; depending of the subject and the learner.
+For the author, the barrier is around 20th hours, depending on the subject and the learner.

 Keyboard

-According the book, I had to get the needed tools to practice and to measure myself.
+According to the book, I had to get the needed tools to practice and to measure myself.

 The Typematrix blank keyboard: